-- B. Asset Intensive Reinsurance Transactions ceded to entities that are not required to submit a VM-30 memorandum to US state regulators, regardless of transaction establishment date, that results in significant reinsurance collectability riskwhere failure of the reinsurer obligations to the ceding company potentially materially impair the ceding company's ability to meet its obligation to policyholders as determined according to the judgment of the ceding company's appointed actuary. - C. For transactions established 1/1/2016 through 12/31/2019 otherwise within the scope through Section 2.A., consideration for exemption can be requested from the domestic regulator:
+- B. Asset Intensive Reinsurance Transactions that are not required to submit a VM30 memorandum to US state regulators ceded to entities, regardless of transaction establishment date, that results in significant reinsurance collectability risk as determined according to the judgment of the ceding company's Appointed Actuary. - For year-end 2025, significant reinsurance collectability risk is determined according to the judgment of the ceding company's Appointed Actuary. - ii.
+For year-end 2026, [placeholder for more objective guidance?]